fivdi/pigpio/README.md

  * Pull up/down resistor configuration
  * Waveforms to generate GPIO level changes (time accurate to a few µs)

-*) On a Raspberry Pi 4 Model B running Raspbian Buster 2019-07-10 with pigpio v2.0.0, Node.js v12.10.0 and V70 of the pigpio C library.
+*) On a Raspberry Pi 4 Model B running Raspberry Pi OS 2021-03-04 (Buster 10.8) with pigpio v3.3.1, Node.js v16.0.0 and V79 of the pigpio C library.

 ## Installation